5cw/6502/README.md

 unlimited instructions take up 15 addressing modes and begin with a 0. xF unlimited is reserved for branch instructions.
 These are for math, bitwise operations, and jumps.

-limited instructions start with a 1. primary limited instructions take up 8 addressing modes and look like 1bbb0bbb. (**) (****) secondary limited instructions take up 6 addressing modes (7 including pulls) xF limited is reserved for clears, sets, and BRK FF.
+limited instructions start with a 1. primary limited instructions take up 8 addressing modes and look like `1bbb0bbb`. (**) (****) secondary limited instructions take up 6 addressing modes (7 including pulls) and look like `1bbb1bbb`. xF limited is reserved for clears, sets, and `BRK FF`.

-for all instructions the first 6 modes are absolute, absolute + x, zero page, zero page + x, indirect (zero page + x), and immediate/accumulator.* [explanation of these terms](https://en.wikipedia.org/wiki/MOS_Technology_6502#Addressing)
+for all instructions the first 6 modes are absolute, absolute + x, zero page, zero page + x, indirect (zero page + x), and immediate/accumulator.* [explanation of these terms](https://www.nesdev.org/obelisk-6502-guide/addressing.html)

-for unlimited and primary limited, the 7th and 8th (x6 and x7) modes are X and Y modes. these modes did not exist on the 6502, and they allow us to do things like directly add y to the accumulator, which as far as I can tell, was not possible.
+for unlimited and primary limited, the 7th and 8th (`x6` and `x7`) modes are X and Y modes. these modes did not exist on the 6502, and they allow us to do things like directly add y to the accumulator, which as far as I can tell, was not possible.
 It also allows TXA, TAY, TYA, TAX and the later added TXY and TYX to go in the slots which correspond to storing a register to the register whose mode we're in.

 secondary limited instructions only take up 6 addressing modes except for the loads which include pulls from the stack. (imagine ROR as a phantom LDP)